kaimallea/csgo/README.md

 make
 ```

 The game data is downloaded on first run (~26GB).
-Mount a volume from the host to preserve game data if you need to recreate the container.
+Mount a data volume (not a bind volume) to preserve game data if you need to recreate the container.
 The volume target is `/home/steam/csgo`.

 ### Overriding versions of SteamCMD, Metamod, SourceMod, and/or PugSetup